 Advertisements and clinical trial lists may not contain all of a study’s eligibility criteria.
 If you’ve found a study you think you might qualify for, you can usually contact someone involved with the study to get a full list of the criteria.

 I think I’m eligible.
 Now what?

-Once you’ve found a study that you’ve confirmed you’re eligible for, deciding if it’s the right one for you can still be hard.
-There may even be more than one that looks promising.
+Once you’ve found a study and confirmed you’re eligible for it, deciding if it’s the right one for you can still be hard.
+There may even be more than one study that looks promising.
 Again, it’s important to learn as much as you can.